 Some people chose to buy a used RV.
-There are a lot of them around and this can be an affordable way to become a snowbird, whether you go back and forth each year or just leave your RV somewhere in the American south.
+There are a lot of them around and this can be an affordable way to become a snowbird, whether you go back and forth each year or just leave your RV somewhere in the American south - or even in Mexico.

 Mobile home parks also offer affordable homes in many parts of Florida, Texas, Nevada, Arizona and California.